ianubos/devops-with-docker-node/note.md

  - push build node image to docker hub
  - pull node image to production server and docker-compose up

-Create dockerhub accoutn and use public repository.
+Create dockerhub account and use public repository.
 It is free.
 But you need to reconsider image name.
 Dockerhub accept <username>/<repository>.
 ```
 docker image tag <image_name> <dockerhub_username>/<repository>